TheVoronModder/Extra-Input-Shapers/README.md

  make flash FLASH_DEVICE=/dev/serial/by-id/usb-Klipper_stm32h723<YOUR INFO HERE>
 ```
 as long as you see "FILE DOWNLOADED SUCCESSFULLY" you are good.

 ---------------------------------------------------------------

-## for some reason if this does not work you can always use an sd card by copying the klippy.bin file and go that route.

-# this is the time to reflash the RaspberryPi! yay?
+# This is the time to reflash the Raspberry Pi! yay?

-okay, seriously though, this part can be daunting for newbies, in all honesty its quite smiple.

 ssh back into your pi. execute the following commands: